robfig/cron/README.md

 # cron

-## DRAFT - Upgrading to v3
+## Upgrading to v3 (June 2019)

-cron v3 is a major upgrade to the library that addresses all outstanding bugs, feature requests, and clarifications around usage.
+cron v3 is a major upgrade to the library that addresses all outstanding bugs, feature requests, and rough edges.
 It is based on a merge of master which contains various fixes to issues found over the years and the v2 branch which contains some backwards-incompatible features like the ability to remove cron jobs.
 In addition, v3 adds support for Go Modules and cleans up rough edges like the timezone support.

-It is currently IN DEVELOPMENT and will be considered released once a 3.0 version is tagged.
-It is backwards INCOMPATIBLE with both the v1 and v2 branches.

 New features:

 - Extensible, key/value logging via an interface that complies with the github.com/go-logr/logr project.

-Updates required:
+- The new Chain & JobWrapper types allow you to install "interceptors" to add cross-cutting behavior like the following:
+  - Recover any panics from jobs (activated by default)
+  - Delay a job's execution if the previous run hasn't completed yet
+  - Skip a job's execution if the previous run hasn't completed yet
+  - Log each job's invocations
+  - Notification when jobs are completed

+  To avoid breaking backward compatibility, Entry.Job continues to be the value that was submitted, and Entry has a new WrappedJob property which is the one that is actually run.

+It is backwards incompatible with both v1 and v2.
+These updates are required:

 - The v1 branch accepted an optional seconds field at the beginning of the cron spec.
 This is non-standard and has led to a lot of confusion.
 The new default